-Finally, in evaluating the overall corporate performance for 2020, the Compensation and Leadership Development Committee determined that the Company had demonstrated high quality execution across the business and had positioned the Company for continued success in 2021 and beyond.
-As such, the Compensation and Leadership Development Committee evaluated these achievements and arrived at a 110% corporate modifier for 2020.
+Finally, in evaluating the overall corporate performance for 2021, the Compensation and Leadership Development Committee determined that the Company had demonstrated high quality execution across the business and had positioned the Company for continued success in 2022 and beyond.
+As such, the Compensation and Leadership Development Committee evaluated these achievements and recommended a 102% corporate modifier for 2021, which was approved by the Board.